If you think that homemade baby food seems like a good idea, but you’re not sure how to get started in an efficient way, this article is for you!

 Of course, it does take longer than opening a jar… But it is more fun too! :-)

 So for many, a combination is ideal.
 Prepare your own baby food as often as you want and combine it with canned food when it’s more practical.
 Here’s how to make baby food from preparation to storage.
 Have fun!
 You’ll find baby food recipes and other tips on feeding your baby solid foods here.

-Tips For Making Baby Food
+Tips on How to Make Baby Food

 Making baby food does not require much equipment.
 Here are some of the things you can use:

 There are several ways in which to prepare baby food:

-Baby Food Storage and Serving TipsSince home-made baby food is free of the additives and other ingredients necessary to preserve the food for long periods of time, you must be careful when storing it.
+Since homemade baby food is free of the additives and other ingredients necessary to preserve the food for long periods of time, you must be careful when storing it.

 If the baby food is not going to be used quickly, it should be frozen.
 Baby food can be stored in the refrigerator, but only for 2-3 days – and then discard it.
-While a refrigerator can slow down the growth of bacteria, it does not kill the bacteria, so the baby’s food should not be stored in the refrigerator too long, usually not for more than two days.
+While a refrigerator can slow down the growth of bacteria, it does not kill the bacteria, so the baby’s food should not be stored in the refrigerator for too long, usually not for more than two days.

-If you wish to prepare larger batches of baby food, you can divide the food into serving sizes and freeze.
+If you wish to prepare larger batches of baby food, you can divide the food into serving sizes and freeze it.
 There are several ways in which to freeze baby food.
-You can freeze the pureed food in ice cube trays and then transfer into a freezer bag; you can place small portions of baby food onto a cookie sheet and freeze that way, placing the individual portions into freezer bags once the food is frozen; or you can purchase individual size freezer bags and freeze right in the bag.
-Frozen baby food should be used within one month.
+You can freeze the pureed food in ice cube trays and then transfer it into a freezer bag; you can place small portions of baby food onto a cookie sheet and freeze that way, placing the individual portions into freezer bags once the food is frozen, or you can purchase individual size freezer bags and freeze right in the bag.

 When thawing baby food, you should never leave it at room temperature – this makes it easier for bacteria to get into the food.
 Thaw the serving by placing it in the refrigerator, in the microwave, or in cold water.

-Honey should be completely avoided in babies younger than one year.
+- Honey should be completely avoided in babies younger than one year.
 Honey can cause serious illness in babies – infant botulism, which is a serious form of food poisoning.